 If you’ve come to this point of the article, and you’ve realised that you’re actually looking for a different kind of musician for your wedding, take a peak at our wedding page, to see all the great musicians available to book for your wedding.

 Between £160–£250 for an hour of playing, depending on a number of factors (experience, distance, duration of performance, time of year).
 Each bagpiper will tailor a quote individually to your event.

 Remember that a cheaper quote doesn’t necessarily mean a better deal for you.
 Make sure to listen to each bagpiper, look for reviews and testimonials and find out their level of experience.
 It’s worth paying for a good bagpiper who will create a haunting, unforgettable atmosphere.

 How do I handle contracts and payment?

 The easiest way to handle contracts and payment is to book through Encore.
+We are one of the top providers of bagpipers in the UK—in fact, we recently booked bagpipers for each leg of Rod Stewart’s UK-wide tour!
 Our bookings process is extremely straightforward, and once you have confirmed a booking with your bagpiper, contracts and payments will be handled painlessly and effortlessly by our secure payments system.
-To discuss booking a bagpiper, please email Alexandra at [email protected].

 Hopefully this guide answers all of your questions!
 If you have more questions about bagpipers, email us at [email protected] and we’d be more than happy to help.